orx/orx/README.md

 Compiling
 ---------

+###Important - first step:

+**If you just cloned orx with mercurial or git, you will need to run the setup.bat/setup.sh script that's located at its root before being able to compile the engine.
+This script will download all the needed dependencies and generate all the project files for your platform.
+The script will then hook itself to mercurial/git and you shouldn't have to run it manually after subsequent pulling.**

 The easiest way to learn how to compile your project using orx for a given platform is to look at the tutorial build project files.
-If you want to use another version (tutorials use the dynamic embedded versions of orx), please look at orx's launcher (main executable) build project file from the src package.

-The debug version is far slower than the release one, but will output all the warning and error messages useful for debugging.
+NB: The debug version is far slower than the release one, but will output all the warning and error messages useful during development.

 Here's a quick list of the available compile preprocessor flags: